dylankb/dylankb.github.io/_posts/2017-10-27-learning-sql-with-small-data-pt-1-counting-with-joins-and-subqueries.md

   3 | Alice Munro |                 |               |             |
 ```

-We can see that Alice Munro does not have an address, so this is indeed the correct result.
+We can see that Alice Munro does not have an address, and so she was correctly excluded from our results set in the previous query counting users with an address.

-We made a small change to our query which resulted in a small change to our output.
-I'd say that counts as an example of advantage 2) "easy to see how things change".
+We made a small change to our query by which resulted in a small change to our output.
+I'd say that counts as an example of advantage #2 - "easy to see how things change".

 #### Counting on a One-to-Many relationship

-A book has many reviews, so let's try finding the count of books with reviews.
+The next relationship type to explore is One-to-Many.
+A book has many reviews and a review can only pertain to one book, so it's an example of a One-to-Many.
+Let's try finding the count of books with reviews.

 ```sql
 SELECT COUNT(books.title)